New York Yankees drop ban on beards, 49 years after it was imposed by ...

 George Steinbrenner announced the facial policy during spring training in 1976, mandating no long hair or beards — mustaches were allowed.
 Players complied but some pushed boundaries by going unshaven or letting hair fall over their collars.

+“My dad was in the military.
+He believed that a team should look in a disciplined manner," Hal Steinbrenner said.
+“Very important to my father, but again (for) my father, nothing is more important than winning and that's in the back of my mind.”

-Hal Steinbrenner, who succeeded his father as controlling owner in November 2008, discussed the contemplated change with Yankees stars Aaron Judge, Giancarlo Stanton and Gerrit Cole in one-on-one meetings.
+Hal Steinbrenner, who succeeded his father as controlling owner in November 2008, said he had considered the issue for a decade and discussed the contemplated change recently with Yankees stars Aaron Judge, Giancarlo Stanton and Gerrit Cole in one-on-one meetings.
 Steinbrenner then issued a statement Friday morning that “we will be amending our expectations to allow our players and uniformed personnel to have well-groomed beards moving forward.”

+Cashman said CC Sabathia hesitated because of the hair policy before signing with the Yankees ahead of the 2009 season and the agent of a player contemplating a minor league contract this offseason wasn't sure his client would be willing to shave.

+Cashman said some current players had told him of the facial hair ban: “It’s not what I want.
+It’s not my preference, but I will honor the rules of the land.”

 As recently as Monday, the Yankees had left reminders on the clubhouse chair of each player to arrive clean shaven the following morning for photo day.